 4. Know Your Audience

-This is OUTRAGEOUSLY important and believe it or not MANY entrepreneurs DON‘T know their audience they target their audience based on their own thoughts or beliefs.
+This is OUTRAGEOUSLY important and believe it or not MANY black entrepreneurs DON‘T know their audience they target their audience based on their own thoughts or beliefs.
 Major mistake.
 Programming radio taught me how important it is to know your audience.
 I describe many ways you can discover who your audience is.

 5. Hire Duplicate “You’s”